Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/README.md

 ![Access Suricata](screenshots/2..png)

 **What is happening here?**
 Once installed, Suricata appears as a service under the **Services** menu.
-This is your central control panel for everything Suricata-related — adding interfaces to monitor, downloading rules, viewing alerts, managing blocked hosts, and reviewing logs.
+This is your central control panel for everything Suricata related,adding interfaces to monitor, downloading rules, viewing alerts, managing blocked hosts, and reviewing logs.
 At this point Suricata is installed but not yet active because no interfaces have been configured yet.

 ---